In this first post of the series, we will cover the necessary preparations before you switch to eating meat only.

 If this is the case, you’ll have to pack your own food and avoid eating out or eating at those social events.

-7. Decide on supplements
+7. Decide on Supplements

-I think animal-based food can provide us with everything we need.
+We believe animal-based food can provide us with everything we need.
 Supplementing will just prolong the adaptation process.

 For your information, the IMNCI centre which has been using a high-fat animal-based diet to treat many chronic conditions including diabetes, brain cancer, rectal cancer, lung cancer, epilepsy, and Crohn’s disease, recommend taking no supplements.
 Only in rare cases, a one-off vitamin D supplement may be given.